Holy Basil flowers

 Features & Attributes

-Holy Basil's attractive fragrant oval leaves remain green in color throughout the season.
+Holy Basil's attractive fragrant oval leaves remain green in color throughout the season on a plant with an upright spreading habit of growth.
 It has masses of beautiful spikes of lilac purple flowers with white overtones rising above the foliage in mid summer, which are most effective when planted in groupings.

 This is an herbaceous perennial herb with an upright spreading habit of growth.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.
 This is a high maintenance plant that will require regular care and upkeep.
 Trim off the flower heads after they fade and die to encourage more blooms late into the season.
 It is a good choice for attracting bees, butterflies and hummingbirds to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
 It has no significant negative characteristics.